- What is an Institutional Review Board (IRB) and why is it necessary for research?

 - What is a Federal Wide Assurance (FWA)?

-An Institutional Review Board is a group of individuals charged with reviewing proposed research involving human subjects to ensure the protection of those subjects and compliance with federal human subjects regulations.
-There are three IRBs at the University of Iowa.
+An Institutional Review Board is a group of individuals charged with reviewing proposed research involving human subjects to protect those subjects and ensure compliance with federal human subjects regulations.
+While the principal investigator has primary responsibility for the conduct of the study, the University of Iowa IRBs are responsible for protecting the rights and welfare of study participants.
 Before a research project involving human subjects is initiated, it must be reviewed and approved by an IRB.
-While the principal investigator has primary responsibility for the conduct of the study, the University of Iowa IRBs are responsible for protecting the rights and welfare of study participants.

 - UI Investigators Guide